-For privacy and security reasons you may decide that you do not want to display your real name and your email address on your Windows 10 lock screen, where you enter your PIN or Password to sign in.
-This post will show you how to hide your real name and email address in Windows 10 Lock Screen using Group Policy, Registry – and via Settings app too, from Build 14328 onwards.
+For privacy and security reasons you may decide that you do not want to display your real name and your email address on your Windows 11/10 lock screen, where you enter your PIN or Password to sign in.
+You can remove your email address via Settings – but in this post we who you how to hide your real name and email address in Windows 11/10 Lock Screen, using Group Policy or Registry Editor.

 Using Group Policy setting

 Run gpedit.msc and navigate to the following setting:

 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options

 Double-click on Interactive logon: Do not display last user name settings and select Enable.

 This security setting determines whether the name of the last user to log on to the computer is displayed in the Windows logon screen.
 If this policy is enabled, the name of the last user to successfully log on is not displayed in the Logon Screen.

 Using Registry Editor

 Run regedit and navigate to the following registry key:

 In the right pane, double-click on dontdisplaylastusername and change its value from 0 to 1 as shown below.